 - Any damages present

 If they can determine the speed of one vehicle, they can get the speed of the other.
-They do this by measuring the extent of crush damage that each vehicle suffered and compare that with control data on related vehicles to determine what the change in acceleration was between the vehicles.
+They do this by measuring the extent of crush damage that each vehicle suffered and comparing that with control data on related vehicles to determine the change in acceleration between the vehicles.

-Accident reconstruction engineers can calculate with incredible precision the speed and actions of the vehicles involved in the crash.
+Accident reconstruction engineers can calculate the speed and actions of the vehicles involved in the crash with incredible precision.

 2. Miami Mechanical Engineers

-Certain types of vehicles are not designed efficiently and have a defect that causes them, when they encounter a typical roadway surface, to roll over.
+Certain types of vehicles are not designed efficiently and have a defect that causes them to roll over when they encounter a typical roadway surface.
 The other thing we analyze immediately is the vehicle itself.
-It is vital that the vehicle is preserved because that is key evidence for us.
+The vehicle must be preserved because that is key evidence for us.

 - We gather all this information while we're investigating the case.

-Tire analysis.
-The other things we look at are the tires.
+Tire analysis - The other things we look at are the tires.
 Four tires keep the vehicle on the road, and if the tire has a problem, whether it is a blowout or the tire delaminates, the tread separates and comes off.
-Sometimes when the tread comes off, it wraps around the axle of the vehicle, making it impossible to steer in a straight line or to correct.
+Sometimes when the tread comes off, it wraps around the vehicle's axle, making it impossible to steer in a straight line or to correct.